-Forget about the fox.
+Forget about that annoying fox.
 I don’t know what he’s talking about.
-Whole bunch of fools out in the woods dancin’ around in fox costumes talkin’ nonsense.
+A whole bunch of fools out in the woods dancing around in fox costumes talkin’ nonsense.
 Where it gets real is with the prophetic and life changing words of a member of the poultry posse on death row all through the month of November with no chance of parole, hoping for a reprieve.

 What does the turkey say?

 There’s a small posse of turkeys living and hanging out at an intersection down our street.
 If you’re like me, you find a certain meaningful symbolism in that – either because you’ve got way too much time on your hands or you tend to over think everything.
 I’m guilty of both.
 I like to think there’s a cosmic reason for everything, man.

 Those wild turkeys cluster together in their little turkey posse gobbling at every car that passes by.
 Occasionally they block the road and approach the driver’s side window, forcing the car to stop.
 This is what I refer to as Turkey Bullying.
 They’ll peck and gobble at the window for a few minutes giving what I can only assume is…a good gobbling to.

 But what are they saying?
 What cosmic message…what lesson are they trying to impart?

 Just so happens I speak fluent turkey.
 So, in the interest of spreading the word of the bird in order to enlighten the masses, I have decided to share this wisdom with you.